wellatleastitried/SecurityPlus/README.md

 ### Pharming Attacks
 Pharming is a social engineering **attack where a legit website is redirected to a bogus site**.
 This is usually done through either a poisoned DNS server or a vulnerability on the client side.
 This form of attack is often combined with phishing to harvest credentials from a large group of people.
 It is very difficult for anti-malware to stop and often appears completely legit to the users.
 ### Vishing
-Vishing, similar to phising, is a way for an attacker to get credentials from the target by coercing the information out of them.
+Vishing, similar to phishing, is a way for an attacker to get credentials from the target by coercing the information out of them.
 However, unlike phishing, this is done over the phone or voicemail instead of through a text or email.
 In these attacks, called ID spoofing is extremely common so it can be hard to determine whether the number is real or fake.
 These calls can be masked as anything, whether it be security checks or even bank updates.
 One of the most important things to remember about vishing prevention is that you should never give personal information to someone who calls **you**.
 If you need to give information over the phone, make sure that you are calling **them** or, at the *very* least, double check the caller to try and verify who you are talking to.
 ### Smishing
 Smishing is a subset of phishing that is done over specifically SMS.
 Similar to vishing, spoofing the number the text is being sent from is extremely common.
 ### Hoaxes
 Hoaxes are situations that are created by the attacker that assist in persuading the intended target to perform an action that they might not otherwise do.
 These situations can range from the promises of financial gain to the attacker convincing the user to delete or move important files because they are "not safe."
 Hoaxes are *usually* used to waste time, but they can also be more malicious.
 ### Identity Fraud
-Using information (which is often times obtained through other forms of social enginnering attacks) to present yourself to be someone else (usually someone with higher clearance or status).
+Using information (which is often times obtained through other forms of social engineering attacks) to present yourself to be someone else (usually someone with higher clearance or status).
 ### Shoulder Surfing
 Shoulder surfing is when an attacker watches their target enter personal information into their device for the sole purpose of learning their credentials.
 This is more common than you may think and can happen anywhere, whether it be coffee shops, airports, banks, or even someone looking with binoculars from a building over.
 To help mitigate the likelihood of this happening:
   - Pay attention to your surroundings